h4o-archive/paramanage/CONVENTION.md

 # Readonly<> if property >= 2 otherwise readonly modifier

+* USE by default for type definition, otherwise MUST comment to explain why it should not be Readonly
+* LIMITLY overload Readonly<> with existing type, use with CAUTION
 * ONLY CHOICE when define type / no need for object initialization, REQUIRE Readonly<> for nested object / index signature
 * POSSIBLE for object initialization using typeof with 1 level of property